Founded in 1924 by the Irish Province of the Discalced Carmelite Friars

 Fr.
 Stephen Watson served as Pastor from 1996 to 1999.
 (Fr.
 Steve was also known as the “Cowboy Priest” because, before entering the seminary, he had worked for many years as a ranch hand on a Wyoming ranch).
 Seventy-five years after the founding of the Parish, Fr.
 Steve was the first Pastor assigned at St. Therese who was not born in Ireland!
 Fr.
 Steve continued the fundraising to build the Parish Center, especially by way of seeking large pledges to avoid burdening the whole parish.
 In the Summer of 1999, he had just submitted the architectural plans to the City of Alhambra for approval when his term was cut short due to his being elected the new Carmelite Provincial.

-In October 2011, our current pastor, Fr.
-Philip Sullivan, arranged for the Friars to move out of the Rectory-Office building into the former convent on Vega—which had been vacant for several months since the last tenants had moved out.
+The next pastor was Fr.
+Philip Sullivan (2011-2020), who arranged for the Friars to move out of the Rectory-Office building into the former convent on Vega—which had been vacant for several months.
 The move allowed the Friars some much-needed privacy—and the parish, much-needed space.
 The priests’ living room and their library have been converted into conference rooms; the dining room, breakfast nook, and Fr.
 Jerome’s former downstairs bedroom, into a vestibule, sacristy, and Adoration Chapel; the backyard, into a public courtyard and a shrine to Our Lady of Guadalupe; and the upstairs bedrooms, into either offices or meeting rooms.

 Many big events have taken place in the parish since its founding.
 The first was the closing Mass for the Solemn Novena in Preparation for the May 7, 1925, Canonization of St. Therese (on September 30, 1925, with Bishop Cantwell presiding).
 We have also celebrated the Commemorations of the Fourth Centennials of the Deaths of St. Teresa of Avila (on October 10, 1982), and of St. John of the Cross (on December 14, 1991.)
 From December 31, 1999, through January 2, 2000, as part of a worldwide pilgrimage, the remains of St. Therese made their visit to our parish—sealed in a Plexiglas-covered container.
 As stated by Fr.
 Matthew Williams, OCD, the pastor at the time of the visit, “This worldwide pilgrimage is fitting as it was St. Therese's dream to be a missionary; to spread the Word of God throughout the world.”

 In addition, we have celebrated three jubilees: our Silver Jubilee (25th) in 1949; our Golden Jubilee (50th) in 1974; and our Diamond Jubilee (75th) in 1999.
 The 50th celebration included a Parish family gathering in the Hall, where stories and anecdotes were shared about the parish’s past.
-Plans are in the works for a Jubilee celebration of our 90th Anniversary!
+We look forward to the celebrations for our 100th Anniversary in 2024!

 We hope that our Parish will continue to grow and thrive, and that new generations of Carmelite priests, brothers, nuns, and sisters will be drawn, through the intercession of St. Therese, from this, her own Parish.
 Let us continue the efforts of our forebears, draw strength from our Lord, and continue to make history for the next 90 years!